buddh4/lyvely/packages/applications/docs/docs/dev/framework/permissions.md

 ## Configuring Permissions

-If there is no specific setting defined for a particular permission, the permission check will fall back to the permission configuration.
+As long as a particular permission is not overridden, the permission check will fall back to the default permission configuration.
 The permission configuration provides the ability to override the default permission role and set default groups for a permission: